rosensilva/ballerina-samples/ballerina-swagger/README.md

 The `-p` flag indicates the the package and `-d` flag indicates the service file destination.
 These parameters are optional and can be used to have a customized package name and file location for the project.

 #### Generated project structure
-After just typing the above command for swagger to Ballerina service generation, you would get a package structure similar to following,
+After running the above command Ballerina service will be generated.
+You would get a package structure similar to the following,

 ```
 ├── guide